House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Janka Hardness Scale Rating: 420

 Redwood is a pinkish-brown/reddish-brown softwood used for decking, furniture, trims, structural beams, and outdoor structures.
-Its color and workability are the things that attract people to use Redwood, plus it’s durable and water-resistant.
+Its color and workability are the characteristics that attract people to use Redwood, plus it’s durable and water-resistant.
 Although Redwood is great, it does have some disadvantages.
 It’s relatively expensive since people use it so frequently that prices have increased.
-Also, Redwood requires regular maintenance, so it’s not for people who are not willing to take care of it.
+Also, Redwood requires regular maintenance, so it’s not for people unwilling to take care of it.

 Pine